ReolinkCameraAPI/reolinkapigo/README.md

 ffmpeg.

 Steps:
 - Get rtsp-simple-server (download binary etc.) and Start server.
 - Find a video file and push content to server
 - Run the rtsp test

+In your terminal:

-    // receives the stream and passes it along to clients ./rtsp-simple-server
+    //receives the stream and passes it along to clients

+    ./rtsp-simple-server

-    // this will start and encode the stream on the fly ffmpeg -re -stream_loop -1 -i vidfile.mkv -c:v libx264 -preset ultrafast -tune zerolatency -b 600k \
+    // this will start and encode the stream on the fly

+    ffmpeg -re -stream_loop -1 -i vidfile.mkv -c:v libx264 -preset ultrafast -tune zerolatency -b 600k \
     -f rtsp rtsp://localhost:8554/mystream

 ### API Requests Implementation Plan: